-- Fee income.
+- Difference between the interest rate received (on our loan assets) and the interest rate paid (on our borrowings).
+The loans we have originated have interest rates which are based on our cost of funds, with a minimum cost of funds of 5%.
+For most loans, the margin is fixed at 2%.
+Future loans are anticipated to be originated at approximately the same 2% margin.
+This component is also impacted by the lending of money with no interest cost (our equity).
+We anticipate the difference between interest income and interest expense to be between 3% and 4% during the remainder of 2017. - Fee income.
 Fee income is displayed in the table above.
 The two loans originated in December 2011 had a net origination fee of \$924.
 This fee was recognized over the life of the loans, and has been fully recognized as of August 2016.
 Our construction loans have a 5% fee on the amount we commit to lend, which is amortized over the expected life of each of those loans.
 When loans pay back quicker than their expected life, the remaining unrecognized fee is recognized upon the termination of the loan.
 Our fee income decreased as a percentage of our loan balance because the recognition of our loan fee on our development loans was completed in 2016.
-We anticipate that our fee percentage in 2017 compared to 2016 will be lower in the first seven months due to the development loan fee income, and higher in the last five months due to an increase in construction loans as a percentage of our total balance. - Amount of nonperforming assets.
-Generally we can have three types of nonperforming assets.
+Our fee income increased as a percentage of our loan balance because construction loans increased as a percentage of our total balance, and the fee income on construction loans is generally higher than development loans.
+These two items resulted in relatively flat fee income when comparing periods from 2017 to the same period in 2016 - Amount of nonperforming assets.
+Generally we can have three types of nonperforming assets, loans not paying interest, foreclosed assets, and cash.
 Loans not paying interest can impact our interest spread.
-We had no such loans in the first three months of both 2017 and 2016.
+We had no such loans in the first three months of both 2017 and 2016, and two nonperforming loans in the second three month period of 2017.
+This caused a slight reduction in interest income on loans.
 Foreclosed assets do not have a monthly interest return.
-While we had fewer foreclosed assets as of March 31, 2017 as compared to March 31, 2016, our average balance of foreclosed assets during the three month period ended March 31, 2017 was higher than the same period of 2016.
+The difference between our average foreclosed asset balance in 2017 as compared to 2016 did not have a major impact on our performance.